ormikopo1988/NetCoreAngularApp.Template/README.md

 ## Tests

-* **Integration Tests**: The template includes integration tests to ensure code quality and functionality.
+* **Unit & integration Tests**: The template includes unit & integration tests to ensure code quality and functionality.
 These tests are also integrated as part of the CI pipeline.

 ## Running the Solution